Changissnz/selfinterest/README.md

 align with political interests, because then, conversations on and implementations of security are forever bound to the asymmetry of the protected and the protector, amongst other categories in these dynamical systems.
 Somewhere in the design and execution of security in flux for the wanted stases is relation to or output from purely political interests, in other words.
-It would definitely be easier for matters to just be set into stone, from sentience a will-lessness, but that is precisely why words unchallenged could be dangerous regardless of the supposed nobility in cause of preference, typically by use of artificial axiom justifying the decision as principle very grounded yet from up high and beyond, the unattainable ideal if the practice is challenged because the practice is the most ideal in relativity so much that it should serve as the pinnacle for standard.
+It would definitely be easier for comprehension if matters are set into stone, from sentience a will-lessness, but that is precisely why words unchallenged could be dangerous regardless of the supposed nobility in cause of preference, typically by use of artificial axiom justifying the decision as principle very grounded yet from up high and beyond, the unattainable ideal if the practice is challenged because the practice is the most ideal in relativity so much that it should serve as the pinnacle for standard.
 Consider the cases of decisions made that are then placed under subjective scrutiny.
 For these decisions, there is a representative that finalizes the output from the decision-making process into decision.
 The representative is called these truths such as "weak" and "strong", "high-minded" and "lowly", these dichotomies go on, in the first lines of argument, and the substance underneath or surrounding taken for granted although not all of it is known.
 And perhaps even if all is known, there is still preference not for singularity.
 There is always some thing backing the representative, a truism of infantile reasoning that nevertheless is convincing enough when the security for that representative is considered; the backing does exist.
+Condensation produces basis, and intended effects that stem from the apparent will-lessness in these kinds of solidities to differ in their nature, presumed to be slave.